What are Flight Socks and Flight Stockings?

 How do I avoid a DVT when travelling?

-Do consider the flowing:
+Do consider the following:

 - Keep moving.
 It’s particularly important to move your calves, as your calf muscles keep blood flowing through your veins when they contract.
 Most airlines have examples of exercises you can do regularly in your seat to keep blood flowing – you can usually find these in the in-seat magazine.
 Examples of exercises you can do at least every half hour include: